 Birth certificates are required of all sports participants.
 Proofs of insurance are also required.
 School insurance is available at a nominal cost if desired.
-A current physical examination with signature of physician is required to participate.
-A Dragonfly account is also required.
-Visit www.gadsdencityathletics.com for any information or call the GCHS Athletics Office at 256-543-4245.

 Athletes must meet all standards in behavior and academics in order to be eligible to play in their respective sports.
 An Athletic Handbook will be provided by the athletic director.